frdwin/uniduni_t/README.md

 # uniduni_t

-*uniduni_t* is a Zig library that lets you easily colorize your strings or outputs on your code.
-It uses ANSI escape codes to put color and styles in your strings or outputs.
+*uniduni_t* is a Zig library that lets you easily colorize your strings and outputs on your code.
+It uses ANSI escape codes to put color and styles in your strings and outputs.

-It was built with <span style="color:red;"></span>, as part of my ongoing in journey of learning Zig.
+It was built with <span style="color:red;">love</span>, as part of my ongoing in journey of learning Zig.

 ## Examples: